-14.322 Computer Applications - Advanced programming techniques in FORTRAN are taught and applied to vanced programming techniques in FORTRAN are taught and applied to more complicated surveying applications.
+14.322 Computer Applications - Advanced programming techniques in FORTRAN are taught and applied to more complicated surveying applications.
 Packaged programs in surveying are also taught to familiarize students as users of these programs in industry.

-31.151, 31.251 Technical Communication

-The emphasis of this course is on clear and concise technical writing, although some time will be spent on oral skills also.
+31.151, 31.251 Technical Communication - The emphasis of this course is on clear and concise technical writing, although some time will be spent on oral skills also.
 Students will receive core information in the one-hour weekly lab.
 This information will be applied to specific writing and speaking tasks in the weekly two-hour lab.
 Students will also participate in a month-long reading and study skills course during their first year.